Instructor kickstart program

 Follow-up:

 • Finish all the lesson preparation.
+Hopefully it’s more clear how team teaching can work.

-• Practice team teaching with your co-instructor (ideally a full run-through)
+• Practice team teaching with your co-instructor (ideally a full run-through).

 • Ask the instructor trainer (or anyone else) advice on the lessons.